-- Establish credibility by sharing the pedigree of the entrepreneurs, customers, or the investors.
+- Establish credibility by sharing the pedigree of the entrepreneurs, customers, or investors.

 One person dies of melanoma every 62 minutes.

-We offer a dermatoscope app for iPhone that enables people to easily diagnose their skin,
+We offer a dermatoscopy app for iPhone that enables people to easily diagnose their skin,

 leveraging patented pattern recognition technology trusted by the World Health Organization.

-Eric Sink writes that your value proposition is somewhat like your marketing iceberg — the part sticking out of the water is highly visible.
-Sink suggests using the following format for crafting value positioning statements.
+Eric Sink compares your value proposition to a marketing iceberg; that part sticking out of the water is highly visible.
+With that in mind, Sink suggests using the following format for crafting value positioning statements.

 Superlative (“why choose this product”).